No Result

 Kari Williams

-Kari Williams is an associate editor for AmeriForce Media.
+Kari Williams was the associate editor for AmeriForce Media from September 2021 to September 2023.
 She has more than a decade of experience in the journalism industry across print, digital and social media platforms throughout the Midwest.
-She found a passion for covering veterans issues through her work as a writer and editor for VFW magazine.
 Kari has bachelor’s and master’s degrees in mass communications from Southern Illinois University Edwardsville.
-When she’s not writing about the military or working on freelance projects, she enjoys working out in her home gym, hanging out with her two rescue dogs and checking out live music and pro wrestling shows.
-She resides in Maryville, Illinois, just a short drive from Scott Air Force Base.

 Related Posts